Yuri Falik: Conservatory

-From 1955 till 1960, Falik studied at the Leningrad Conservatory in Professor Alexander Shtrimmer's cello class.
+Between 1955 and 1960, Falik studied cello at the Leningrad Conservatory in Professor Alexander Shtrimmer's class.
 He then pursued his postgraduate studies under Mstislav Rostropovich's guidance.
-He successfully started his performing career with his first solo concert in Leningrad in 1958.
-He then performed concert tours in Soviet cities.
-In 1962, Falik became a Diploma-winner of the Second International Tchaikovsky Competition, and a few months later he won the First prize in the International Cello Competition at the Eight World Festival of Youth and Students in Helsinki.
-Almost half a century later, in 2007, Falik took part in the Tchaikovsky Competition again, but as a jury member in the cello category.
+He successfully started his performing career with his first solo concert in Leningrad in 1958, where he performed concert tours in cities around the USSR.
+In 1962, Falik became a diploma-winner of the Second International Tchaikovsky Competition, and a few months later he won the first prize in the International Cello Competition at the Eighth World Festival of Youth and Students in Helsinki.

-Though he had a very busy life as a cellist, Falik never lost his desire to compose music, and in 1959 he was accepted to the composition class of the Conservatory first under Yuri Balkashin's guidance, then under Boris Arapov's.
-He graduated from the Conservatory as a composer in 1964, submitting the Symphony for String Orchestra and Percussion and the Quintet for Winds as his diploma works.
+Though he had a very busy life as a cellist, Falik never lost his desire to compose music, and in 1959 he was accepted to the composition class of the conservatory first under Yuri Balkashin's guidance, and later under Boris Arapov's.
+He graduated from the conservatory as a composer in 1964, submitting the Symphony for String Orchestra and Percussion and the Quintet for Winds as his diploma works.

-Stravinsky

-During this period, the young Falik had a significant meeting with composer Igor Stravinsky while he was touring in the USSR in 1962.
-Stravinsky had been his music idol since his childhood.
-Falik heard Stravinsky's music for the first time in his youth on a record brought by friends from abroad.
-He listened to Stravinsky's "Rite of Spring", which greatly impressed and inspired him.
-To Falik, it wasn't just luck, but a "sign of destiny" to get acquainted with Stravinsky at the Leningrad Philharmonic.
-Having heard that the young musician combined a professional performing career with composition, Stravinsky said: "It's impossible to combine: a cello is a very difficult instrument and takes a huge amount of time".
-The words sank deep into the young composer's soul, strengthening the long-cherished idea of treason to the cello.
-For the next several years, Falik devoted more and more time to composition even though he still continued to perform solo and as a member of chamber ensembles.
-In 1975, Falik expressed his piety for the Maestro in "Mourning Mass for Igor Stravinsky" ("Elegiac Music") for sixteen strings and four trombones, timed to coincide with the five-year anniversary of Stravinsky's death.
+In 1962 Falik met Igor Stravinsky while he was touring in the USSR.
+Stravinsky discouraged his venture both as a cellist and composer.
+As a result, Falik devoted more and more time to composition, although he never fully abandoned playing the cello.
+In 1975, Falik expressed his piety for the Stravinsky ins his composition Mourning Mass for Igor Stravinsky ("Elegiac Music") for four trombones and sixteen strings, composed for the five-year anniversary of Stravinsky's death.